buttermilk-crypto/unity/unity-encoding/README.md

 # Unity Encoding - JSON As It Should Have Been

-The Unity Encoding is a set of constraints applied to the JSON which makes the resulting output more usable in the context of XML compatibility, data validation, and probably for other uses not yet identified.
+The Unity Encoding is a set of constraints applied to the JSON which makes the resulting output more usable in the context of XML compatibility and data validation.

 Every Unity-encoded file is pure JSON: it can be parsed with any JSON parser (such as in a web browser) and consumed by any existing JSON-based tooling.